Terms and Conditions

 4. FEES

-Unless a fixed fee arrangement has been agreed and confirmed in writing by us, or a client is entitled to receive funding from the Legal Aid Agency, the basis for calculation of our fees is calculated by reference to the time spent and the seniority of the case-worker undertaking the work.
+Unless a fixed fee arrangement has been agreed and confirmed in writing by us, the basis for calculation of our fees is calculated by reference to the time spent and the seniority of the case-worker undertaking the work.
 Our covering letter gives the relevant case-workers hourly charging rate whose time spent will be based on our computer time recording system.
 Time charged includes (without limitation) attendances upon the client and others; any time spent travelling, reading, considering, preparing and working on papers and correspondence (including emails); making and receiving telephone calls and advocacy.
 The hourly rates of our staff which are based upon the experience and seniority of individual case-workers are normally reviewed annually and take account of overhead costs.

 In exceptional cases, where a case-worker is expected to deal with urgent matters outside the usual office hours, or carry an exceptional responsibility, we reserve the right to increase our hourly charging rate.
 We will advise you of any such changes as they occur.